 Inspired by the sound of logging steam whistles, the Poo Poo Point - Chirico Trail is a trail with a view of Issaquah, Squak Mountain, Cougar Mountain, and Lake Sammamish.
 Poo Poo is an adaptation of Native American sounds for the steam whistle.
 It is one of the area's most sought-after vistas where Seattle Paragliding Outfitters soar like birds and land at the trailhead.

-Trailside snowshoe rentals - Discover the beauty, serenity, and solitude of a snowshoe hike this winter.
-In the heart of Snoqualmie Pass, you can rent kids and adult snowshoes by the hour from REI’s Snoqualmie Pass Snowshoe Rentals Outpost.
+Trailside snowshoe and sled rentals - Discover the beauty, serenity, and solitude of a snowshoe hike this winter.
+In the heart of Snoqualmie Pass, you can rent kids and adult snowshoes (and sleds!) by the hour from REI’s Snoqualmie Pass Snowshoe Rentals Outpost.

 Ride Bicycles can set you and your family up with a bike rental matched to their fitness and ability levels.
 Then head right out from the bike shop on the Rainer or East Lake Sammamish Trails.
 These trails are flat, paved, and mostly away from streets and automobile traffic.
 It is a GREAT way to explore Issaquah, Lake Sammamish State Park, the downtown historic district and so much more.